Decrepit car: Terminology

-Numerous slang terms are used to describe such cars, which vary by country and region, including hooptie/hoopty, jalopy, shed, clunker, lemon, banger, bomb, beater, bunky, flivver, old bomb, rust bucket, voodoo, wreck, heap, bucket, paddock basher, paddock bomb, death trap, disaster on wheels, rattletrap, or shitbox.
+Numerous slang terms are used to describe such cars, which vary by country and region, including hooptie/hoopty, jalopy, shed, clunker, lemon, banger, bomb, beater, bunky, flivver, old bomb, bucket, rust bucket, bucket of bolts, voodoo, wreck, heap, paddock basher, paddock bomb, death trap, disaster on wheels, rattletrap, or shitbox.

 Australian English

 In Australian slang, the terms rust bucket, bunky, old bomb, paddock basher or bomb are used to refer to old, rusty and/or rundown cars.
 The term 'paddock bomb' or 'paddock basher' often refers specifically to a car no longer fit to drive on public roads, but driven on private property for recreation or sport.
 Many rural children learn to drive in an unregulated way in a paddock bomb.

 The term shitbox may refer to an unprepossessing but probably roadworthy vehicle, celebrated in the biannual (autumn and spring) Shitbox Rally, an Australian fundraiser for cancer charities.

-Ingenious means by which desert people keep clapped-out vehicles running was celebrated in the 2011 ABC television series Bush Mechanics.
+Ingenious means by which desert people keep clapped-out vehicles running was celebrated in the 2001 ABC television series Bush Mechanics.